MRCIEU/CheckSumStats/README.md

 #> [11] "rs6089953"
 ```

 All the top hits for glioma in the test dataset are either associated with glioma in the GWAS cataog or are in close physical proximity to a reported association for glioma (see $in\_gc).
-See [Example 3](#example3_notingc) for an example where most of the test dataset top hits are not reported in the GWAS catalog.
+The [arachidonic acid example](#example3_notingc) illustrates a test dataset where most of the top hits are not reported in the GWAS catalog.

 ## 1.6 Check whether the reported P values correspond to the reported effect sizes in the glioma dataset